EOSIO/eosio.forum/README.md

 #### Action `clnproposal`

-Clean a proposal from all its votes and the proposal itself if there is no more vote on it.
+Clean a proposal from all its votes and the proposal itself once there are no more assocated votes.
 The action works iteratively, receiving a `max_count` value.
-It removes as much as `max_count` votes.
-When there is no more votes, the proposal itself is deleted.
+It removes as many as `max_count` votes.
+When there are no more votes, the proposal itself is deleted.

 This effectively clears all the RAM consumed for a proposal and all its votes.
-Call the action multiple time until all votes are removed.
+Call the action multiple times until all votes are removed.

-It's possible to clean a proposal only if it has expired and if its freeze period of 3 days as fully elapsed.
+It's possible to clean a proposal only if it has expired and if its freeze period of 3 days has fully elapsed.
 Within the freeze period, the proposal is locked and no actions can be performed on it.
-Since only expired proposals can be cleaned, anybody can invoke this action, no signatures is required.
+Since only expired proposals can be cleaned, anybody can invoke this action, no authorization is required.
-Voters, proposers and in fact, anybody is invited to call `clnproposal` to clean the RAM related to a proposal.
+Voters, proposers, or any community member is invited to call `clnproposal` to clean the RAM related to a proposal.

-**Note** Since a proposal can expires only by a manual action issued by the proposal's author or if it has passed its `expires_at` value, it's safe to be called by anybody since the proposal has effectively terminated its lifecycle.
+**Note** Since a proposal can expire only by a manual action issued by the proposal's author or if it has passed its `expires_at` value, it's safe to be called by anybody since the proposal has effectively terminated its lifecycle.

 ##### Parameters
+- `cleaner_account` (type `name`) - The account that CPU/NET will be charged to
 - `proposal_name` (type `name`) - The proposal's name to clean
-- `max_count` (type `uint64`) - The amount of vote to clean out in this batch
+- `max_count` (type `uint64`) - The amount of votes to clean out in this batch

 ##### Rejections